ministryofjustice/modernisation-platform-configuration-management/ansible/roles/nomis-goldengate-19c/README.md

 ## Prerequisites

-- Oracle Database 11g installed and running
+- Oracle Database 11g or 19c installed and running
 - Existing Oracle OS user and group (typically `oracle` and `oinstall`) on the host
 - AWS CLI configured on the target host (for retrieving database passwords)
 - SYS passwords stored in AWS Secrets Manager at `/oracle/database/${ORACLE_SID}/passwords`